 Still didn’t book your flight to Nepal?
 You can get a great deal by using this Qatar Airways special offer on flights to Kathmandu.

 When trekking at high altitudes, you never know what might happen.
 That’s why it’s always recommended that you have the best travel insurance you can find.
-I personally vouch for World Nomads.
+I personally vouch for SafetyWing.
 Their claim payment process is super quick and their customer service is superb.

 Did you ever visit this part of Nepal?
 How was your experience like?
 If you didn’t, would you like to take the Nar Phu Valley trek someday?
 Feel free to share your thoughts in the comments!